stevana/hot-swapping-state-machines2/README.md

    machine).
 We'd probably want to also tell the old clients that they should upgrade and in some subsequent upgrade we'd want to remove support for the old API;
+XXX: the above doesn't work, the states of the two state machines will be disjoint...

 3. We've seen upgrades of state machines running on top of pipelines, but what if we wanted to change the pipelines themselves?
 This seems tricker.
 Perhaps can start by thinking about what kind of changes one would like to allow,